alexanderbez/titan/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/alexanderbez/titan)](https://goreportcard.com/report/github.com/alexanderbez/titan)

 A lightweight and simple Cosmos network validator monitoring and alerting tool.
-The primary goal of Titan is to emit simple configurable alerts when monitored events occur.
+The primary goal of Titan is to trigger simple configurable alerts when monitored events occur.
 These events include global/non-validator events such as new governance proposals and governance proposals that have transitioned into a voting stage.
 In addition, Titan will track when a specific validator(s) misses blocks,